grafana/gel-app/README.md

 ### Running

 You can then run grafana with the [bidirectional_poc](https://github.com/grafana/grafana/tree/bidirectional_poc) branch.

+When grafana is running, add the GEL datasource, for datasource settings set the URL to `/api/tsdb/query`.

 If you enable debug logging in Grafana's ini you should see the plugin executed (or errors/problems).
 You should also see a gel process running after grafana starts `ps aux | grep gel | grep -v grep` or task manager or something :-).

+### Using GEL

+Select "GEL Data", the GEL datasource as the Query.

+Currently it is expected you *only do one top level (upper right) Add "Query"* which would create refId "A".

+From there, you can click "Add Query" and/or "Add GEL" within the GEL query that was added.
+Each of these will be refs like "GA", "GB", etc. You can reference queries with `$GA` for example in the math text text field, or in the Fields of reduction.

+#### Caveats

+The first query within the GEL datasource must be a GEL Node ("Add GEL" in the UI).
+That is to say it has to be a math expr or a reduction function.
+(This is because the grafana `/api/tsdb/query` endpoint looks at the first query to pick the datasource).

 ## Reference Branches